printezisn/printezisn.github.io/src/data/posts/behind-the-scenes-blog-architecture.md

 3\. **Automated builds and versioning:**
 \
-Before pushing any changes to the repository, the project is automatically built using hooks with <a href="https://typicode.github.io/husky/" target="_blank" rel="noreferrer">Husky</a> to ensure the latest `dist` folder is checked into the repository.
+Before pushing any changes to the repository, the project is automatically built using hooks with <a href="https://typicode.github.io/husky/" target="_blank" rel="nofollow noreferrer">Husky</a> to ensure the latest `dist` folder is checked into the repository.
 When a new version is ready, a new tag (e.g., `v0.7.0`) is created to mark the release.

 4\. **Game projects as dependencies:**
 \